Doris Simeon

 Doris Simeon (born 22 July 1979) is a Nigerian actress, compere, hairdresser and entrepreneur.
 She has starred in Yoruba and English language roles.
 She is also the CEO of Davris Beauty Centre, located in Ifako, Lagos.

 Acting career

 Simeon initially aspired to be a newscaster, but a friend told her about an audition for a cameo role in Papa Ajasco, a situational comedy by Wale Adenuga Production (WAP).
 She went for the audition and secured the role.
 Simeon started her acting career with a part in three episodes of the Papa Ajasco comedy series.
 She then had roles in Nollywood films Oloju Ede, Alakada, Ten Million Naira and Modupe Temi.
 She also appeared in Eti Keta.

 In 2010, she starred as Da Grin's girlfriend in Ghetto Dreamz and co-produced Omo Iya kan.
 Given her first role by actor and director Yomi Ogunmola, she rose to the top, starring in over 100 films.

-Simeon is a versatile actress who performs in Yoruba and English.
+Simeon is a multilingual actress who performs in Yoruba and English.
 She is also a master of ceremonies and TV show host.